Catch-up Unmustered; or, Easier is Harder

 Catching Back Up Just This Once

 The general rule is that leniencies necessarily backfire.
 Sometimes newbees unaccustomed to our hard-assery will balk at a derailment that they view as still recoverable.
 But catching back up “just this once” is, like, defeating ze whole point of ze commitment device.
-[2] If that’s even a possibility in your head then we can predict failure with pretty high confidence.
+[3] If that’s even a possibility in your head then we can predict failure with pretty high confidence.
 The problem with that mentality is that you may catch up once or twice, but each catch-up will take longer until it just never ends up happening.
-Which is why, early on, we made it fundamental to the way Beeminder works that you pay the penalty the very day that you go off the road.
+Which is why, early on, we made it fundamental to the way Beeminder works that you pay the penalty the very day that you cross the bright red line.

 Image credit: adorable plushies by Heidi Kenney.
 Visit her blog if you need a faceful of cute.